 How Do You Make This Margarita From Scratch?

 Preparing this prickly pear margarita is incredibly easy.
-You should start by coating your glass rim in salt.
-To do this, slide a lime wedge around the edge of the glass to moisten it before dipping it into the salt.
+You should start by coating your margarita glass edge in salt.
+To do this, slide a lime wedge around the rim of the glass to moisten it before dipping it into the salt.
 You can place salt on a saucer to make this step easy.

 How Do You Make a Frozen Margarita?

-If you do intend to make frozen margaritas, I recommend that you scale up the recipe to make between two and four margaritas.
+If you do intend to make frozen margaritas, I recommend that you scale up the recipe to make a pitcher of two or four margaritas.
 The blender will simply pulse everything more effectively than if you made a single serving.
 These frozen margaritas are excellent to enjoy with your significant other or a few best friends.

 Other Beverage Recipes You'll Love: